timothyb0912/blog/_posts/2022-04-30-Graph-Heavy.md

 hide: false
 ---

-# Heavy on the graph
+# Heavy on the graphs

 Dear Young Tim,